Isle Bitmap Graphics

-Generating pixels on the fly, racing the beam, as we did in the previous Display chapter, is fun, but it limits creativity and the types of programs we can design.
+Generating pixels on the fly as we did in the previous Display chapter, is fun, but it limits creativity and the types of programs we can support.
 In this chapter, we'll introduce bitmap graphics, where pixels on screen are held in memory instead of being generated directly.
-We create video memory, paint our graphics into this vram, then read each pixel for display when needed.
+We create video memory, paint our graphics into this vram, then read each pixel for display as needed.

 If you're new to the project, read Isle FPGA Computer for an introduction.